 With EOS Utility (provided software), you can check which lenses have their correction data registered in the camera.
 You can also register the correction data for unregistered lenses.
-For details, refer to the EOS Utility Instruction Manual (p.395).
+For details, refer to the Software Instruction Manual (CD-ROM) for EOS Utility Instruction Manual (p.395).